 1. Space – You will need space for a file server and monitor, not to mention secure storage space for a laptop trolley (if you get one) or ICT Suite.
 You may even need space for Networked printers or photocopiers around the school.

 2. Electrical power points – May seem silly putting Electrical sockets in your list, but each computer requires at least two 13 amp wall sockets.
-Most schools have baned the use of multi-gang extension leads.
+Most schools discourage the use the use of multi-gang extension leads.
 It is also important that any power circuits that you have are able to cope with the load of X number of machines all starting up at the same time.

 3. Network Infrastructure – This is the bit that joins everything together.
 Most school networks will have evolved, usually by schools daisy-chaining network hubs and switches, gradually extending the network over time.
 In practice this is a bad idea, as problems can be introduced which are not always easy to find.
 Where possible get new suites re-cabled to a single location where better quality network equipment can be located.
 A Comm’s cabinet will also require electric.

 4. Wireless – Do you need a Wireless connection for your laptops.
-Wireless networks are more than capable of suppling a home Internet connection, but school networks are a lot more demanding.
-Some manufactures suggest that for every 10 laptops there is 1 wireless access point.
+Wireless networks are more than capable of supplying a home Internet connection, but school networks are a lot more demanding.
+Some manufactures suggest that for every 10 laptops there is 1 wireless access point, however modern access points can easily accommodate 50 devices.
 You will also need to do a survey (see the Networking Section of this site).

 5. Building layout and construction – When planning a major project, try to take into account the layout of your building.
 How thick are the walls?
 Would the room be large enough to comfortably teach in?
 Is the room used for other purposes?
 What are the lighting conditions of the room?
 Is there lots of Sunshine?
 Might you need to get Air-Conditioning fitted.
 In the case of Server Cupboards, is the room well ventilated and has enough electrical sockets.